 You must not do anything which damages the reputation of any of our third-party suppliers, or brings them, their brand, or their products into disrepute.

 It is your responsibility to maintain confidentiality at all time.
 You must handle all information stored in or accessed through the Opus network as confidential.

-You must not access, disclose, copy, reproduce, distribute or use confidential information and should notify the Opus Reception or email at firstname.lastname@example.org if you become aware of any misuse or potential misuse or such information.
-You should also be aware that confidential information is always at risk of being disclosed in a variety of ways, including by the use of social media.
+You must not access, disclose, copy, reproduce, distribute, or use confidential information and should notify the Opus Reception or email at firstname.lastname@example.org if you become aware of any misuse or potential misuse or such information.
+You should also be aware that confidential information is always at risk of being disclosed in a variety of ways, including using social media.
 Always consider carefully what information you are sharing and whether it is appropriate to do so.

 Opus reserves the right to monitor, log, and audit all information traversing the Opus network including meta data.
 Opus may use this information at Opus’ discretion and will share this information with relevant authorities if legally obliged to do so.